 Our current active research funding exceeds $180 million, over half of which comes from NIH and other federal agencies.
 With nearly 100 funded investigators, the department has an extensive research base in both the basic and clinical sciences.
 Our research training programs are extensive and include basic, clinical and translational research training awards.
 The Department of Medicine also supports and conducts research internationally, with considerable infrastructure in such geographically diverse areas as South America and Africa.

-It is comprised of 12 divisions:
+The Department is comprised of 12 Divisions:

-- Cardiovascular Medicine
+- Division of Cardiovascular Medicine

-- Gastroenterology and Hepatology
+- Division of Gastroenterology and Hepatology

-- General Internal Medicine
+- Division of General Internal Medicine

-- Geographic Medicine
+- Division of Geographic Medicine

-- Gerontology and Geriatric Medicine
+- Division of Gerontology & Geriatric Medicine

-- Infectious Diseases
+- Division of Infectious Diseases

-- Occupational and Environmental Medicine
+- Division of Occupational and Environmental Medicine

-- Pulmonary and Critical Care Medicine
+- Division of Pulmonary & Critical Care Medicine

-- Rheumatology and Clinical Immunology
+- Division of Rheumatology & Clinical Immunology